nogara/mailpit2slack/README.md

 go run main.go
 ```

-The process keeps a small in-memory set of already processed Mailpit message IDs to avoid duplicate Slack posts.
-It also persists that set to `PROCESSED_STORE_FILE`, so restarts won't re-send already seen messages.
+The process persists processed Mailpit message IDs in sqlite at `PROCESSED_DB_PATH`, so restarts won't re-send already seen messages.
 The default path lives under `./db`, which is mounted as a named volume in Docker Compose for persistence.

 ## Docker